Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Introduction

 In this work, we report a quantitative study of a generic $U(1)\times U(1)$ London superconductor which has both kinds of intercomponent coupling (gauge field and current-current drag).
 This includes, in particular, the situations where these two different kinds of intercomponent couplings compete with each other.

 This paper is organized as follows.
 In Sec. \ref{Sec:TheModel}, the general model we consider is introduced, and the neutral and charged modes and the vortex representation of the general model, obtained by a duality transformation, are identified.
-Sec. \ref{Sec:MCDetails} is devoted to the numerical methods we employ in this study.
+Section \ref{Sec:MCDetails} is devoted to the numerical methods we employ in this study.
 The results obtained in the special case with no intercomponent dissipationless drag, is presented in Sec. \ref{Sec:MCResults_no_drag}, followed by the results of the general model with competing gauge field and Andreev-Bashkin interactions in Sec. \ref{Sec:GeneralResults}.
-The conclusions are given in Sec. \ref{Sec:Conclusion}.
+In Sec. \ref{Sec:N-comp_case}, we discuss the general $N$-component case, before we arrive to the conclusions in Sec. \ref{Sec:Conclusion}.
 We also present analytical details presenting the duality transform for a general $N$-component model in Appendix \ref{App:N_comp_dualization} and a derivation of the expression for the gauge field correlator in Appendix \ref{App:gauge_field_corr}.